-But Lord’s charming demeanor was nothing more than a ruse.
-A cold, calculated strategy to gain the trust of the children and adults around him so that he could abuse and terrorise children as young as 6 years old.
+But Lord’s charming demeanour was nothing more than a ruse.
+He used a cold, calculated strategy to gain the trust of the children and adults around him so that he could abuse and terrorise children as young as six years old.

 Jonathan Lord’s overseas adventure raised red flags

-In 2009 Lord applied to spend a summer working with children in the US through Sydney based agency Camp America, which places young Australians at US summer camps.
+In 2009 Lord applied to spend a summer working with children in the US through the Sydney-based agency Camp America, which places young Australians at US summer camps.

-The company placed Lord at YMCA Silver Beach camp in Jamesville, Virginia.
+The company placed Lord at the YMCA Silver Beach camp in Jamesville, Virginia.